-As a pianist, Iman has had the privilege of working with many great musicians, ensembles, and orchestras, including the Atlantic Music Festival Orchestra, Dearborn Symphony, Dexter Community Orchestra, among others.
-He appeared as the piano soloist with the Prince George Symphony Orchestra to premiere his piano concerto in 2010.
-Iman was a finalist at the Inaugural Knigge National Piano Competition, and is well-known for his collaborations with pianist Deborah Grimmett.
-The two pianists formed a duo in 2010, which won first prize at the United States International Duo Piano Competition, and second prize at the North West International Piano Ensemble Competition, and has twice attained the audience choice award at the latter.
-Their upcoming appearances include a performance of Saint-Saëns’ Carnival of the Animals with the Vancouver Symphony Orchestra, as well as the premiere of Iman’s concerto for two pianos and orchestra, Amesha Spenta, with Ann Arbor Camerata.
+As a pianist, Iman’s recent appearances included a performance of Saint-Saëns’ Carnival of the Animals with the Vancouver Symphony Orchestra, as well as the premiere of Iman’s concerto for two pianos and orchestra, Amesha Spenta, with Ann Arbor Camerata.
+He has performed his own Piano Concerto with the Atlantic Music Festival and The Prince George Symphony Orchestras, and has also performed with Dearborn Symphony, and Dexter Community Orchestras, among others.
+Iman was a finalist at the Inaugural Knigge National Piano Competition, and is well-known for his collaborations with his wife, pianist Deborah Grimmett.
+The two pianists formed a duo in 2010, Piano Pinnacle, which won first prize at the United States International Duo Piano Competition, and second prize at the North West International Piano Ensemble Competition, and has twice attained the audience choice award at the latter.